A Promotion Recommendation Letter is a document that endorses a particular employee to get a higher position in the company.

 Emphasize leadership skills

 Promotions are usually accompanied by added responsibilities that may require leadership or management abilities.
-Therefore, you may need to give more attention to the recommendee’s leadership skills to show that they deserve a promotion.
-In your promotion recommendation letter, explain how the recommendee demonstrates the traits of a mature and effective leader.
+Therefore, you may need to give more attention to the recommender’s leadership skills to show that they deserve a promotion.
+In your letter, explain how the recommendee demonstrates the traits of a mature and effective leader.

 Include examples

-A good promotion recommendation letter will provide practical examples that can help to show that the recommendee deserves the job.
-As the recommender, you can discuss a few instances or scenarios that you think will be relevant in the hiring or promotion decision.
+A good letter will provide practical examples that can help show that the recommendee deserves the job.
+As the recommender, you can discuss a few instances or scenarios that you think will be relevant to the hiring or promotion decision.

-You can give a situation when the recommendee showed exceptional problem-solving skills.
+You can give a situation where the recommendee showed exceptional problem-solving skills.
 You can also highlight a situation when the person led a team that accomplished a major project for the company.

 Mention successes